 TITLE I SCHOOLWIDE PARTICIPATION

 We operate a school wide Title I, Part A program, which is the largest federally funded grant program for grades K-12.
-It is designed to provide all children that attend low-income schools significant opportunities to receive a fair, equitable, and high-quality education.

 You will be invited to attend our Annual Title I Meeting that will explain how this program is used to support the needs of your child and the school goals.
 You will also receive information about the rights you have as a parent of a child attending a Title I school.
 We look forward to sharing this information and other exciting news at this meeting!